-Poet K. Lorraine Graham is a last-minute addition to the Silo City Reading Series on Friday.
-Tweet on Thursday, July 10, 2014 3:39 PM, updated: July 14, 2014 at 12:36 am ADVERTISEMENT There has been a change in the program of the Silo City Reading Series event scheduled for 7 p.m.
+K. Lorraine Graham added to reading series Poet K. Lorraine Graham is a last-minute addition to the Silo City Reading Series on Friday.
+Tweet on Thursday, July 10, 2014 3:39 PM, updated: November 2, 2014 at 1:59 am ADVERTISEMENT There has been a change in the program of the Silo City Reading Series event scheduled for 7 p.m.
 Friday in the Perot Elevator (100 Childs St.) in Buffalo’s historic grain elevator district.Award-winning Bengladeshi-American poet Tarfia Faizallah will not be able to appear as originally scheduled, although she is hoping to reschedule at a future Silo City Reading Series event.
 Taking her place will be K. Lorraine Graham, a poet, innovative prose writer, new media scholar and sometime visual artist best known for her poetry collection “Terminal Humming” (Edge Books, 2009) and the chapbooks “My Little Neoliberal Pony” (Insert Press, 2013), “Large Waves to Large Obstacles,” a series of procedural translations from classical Chinese (Dusie Kollektiv, 2012), “And so for you there is no heartbreak” (Dusie Kollektiv, 2011), and “Emohippus Greeting Card – Fourth Series” (Emohippus Press, 2010).She also is a contributing staff writer for the Poetry Foundation, the literary arts curator for the San Diego Museum of Art and co-curator of San Diego’s Agitprop Reading Series, and has taught literary art and digital rhetoric at the University of California, San Diego.
 Her second full-length collection, “Meta Horror,” is forthcoming from Coconut Books.
 Follow her various projects, writings and publications at spooksbyme.org.Joining Graham will be Buffalo-based poet Cheryl Quimba, author of the upcoming chapbook, “Scattered Trees Grow in Some Tundra” (2014).
 Her poems have appeared in the publications Dusie, Everyday Genius, 1913, and Phoebe.
 She is the publicist for Starcherone Books, and a teaching artist at the Just Buffalo Writing Center.Also performing will be musician, sound and media artist Jax Deluca, perhaps best-known as the executive director at Squeaky Wheel/Buffalo Media Resources.
 Deluca also is a multitalented vocalist and composer/songwriter.
 As with all Silo City Reading Series events, the evening also will feature a visual arts installation or component, in this case, from Phil Derner, whose work has been exhibited at SUNY Buffalo State College and the Center for Inquiry.
 He has been voted Buffalo’s Best Sculptor three times by ArtVoice.The event is free.
 Those planning to attend should remember that access to Silo City via Ohio Street is closed for the balance of the summer while the street undergoes construction.
 The best access to the Silo City site from the north is via South Michigan Avenue over the Buffalo River and then left onto Ganson Street to its terminus at Childs Street.